Welcome to Basic Biology!

 Let's begin our greatest adventure!

 Animal species are often split into invertebrates or vertebrates which is a very broad distinction between two types of animals.
 Invertebrate species lack a backbone and often have their skeleton on the exterior of the body.
-The majority of animal species are classed as invertebrates and many you will be familiar with such as insects, jellyfish, worms and spiders.
+The majority of animal species are classed as invertebrates and many you will be very familiar with such as insects, jellyfish, worms and spiders.
 Vertebrate species are animals that do have a backbone such as humans, birds, fish and reptiles and make up the majority of large land animals.

 Life comes in many shapes, forms and sizes and a huge amount of the life on Earth is so small that humans can only see them with the use of a microscope.
 A number disciplines in of biology, such as microbiology, biochemistry and genetics, focus entirely on studying the microscopic forms of life and the complexities that allow life to exist.